rohany/rohany.github.io/src/content/home.md

 I am a software engineer at
 [Cockroach Labs](https://www.cockroachlabs.com/) working
 on the SQL execution team.
-I previously was an intern at Cockroach Labs on the same team.
 I have spent time at Uber self-driving working on systems/cloud infrastructure, and
 Facebook, where I worked on networks.